RmnCEX/CEXDirectWebIntegration/iFrame.md

 *`dynamic` - the number of zeros entered by user is displayed.*

+### Embedding the IFrame

-- To invoke the flow on your page you should add this snippet:
+To embed the IFrame on your page you should follow this example:

 ```
 <iframe allow="geolocation" frameborder="0" height="450px" width="600px"